omonimus1/geeks-for-geeks-solutions/README.md

 My solutions to competitive programming problems in [Geeks for Geeks](https://auth.geeksforgeeks.org/user/davidepollicino2015/practice/) written using C++, Python and Java.

-## What you can find in this repository

-I have solved quite a number of problems from several topics.
-See the below tables for further details.

 ## Algorithms and Data structures
 * [Programming foundamental](#Programming-foundamentals)
 * [Array](#Array-or-Vector)